BlueprintTechnologies/Blueprint-Azure-Bicep-Event-Stream-POC-Accelerator/README.md

 ## What Does This Accelerator Do?
 The included Bicep file and parameters file event provisions an event hub, event hub namespace and Synapse spark pool for every new feed.

+## What's Next?
+We will be adding an Azure Pipeline deployment script and parameters to illustrate how this Bicep template can be integrated into a CI/CD pipeline.